-7.2.5 STL AND STD THESIS DEFENSE
+7.2.5 STB, STL AND STD THESIS DEFENSE

-The STL or STD thesis defense takes place in the presence of the adviser, readers, and the Dean.
+The STB thesis defense takes place in the presence of the advisor and the Dean, the STL or STD thesis defense in the presence of the adviser, readers, and the Dean.
 All faculty and students are invited.